influxdata/docs-v2/content/flux/v0.x/stdlib/sql/from.md

 - sqlserver, mssql

 ### dataSourceName {data-type="string"}
-The data source name (DSN) or connection string used to connect to the SQL database.
+Data source name (DSN) or connection string to use to connect to the SQL database.
 The string's form and structure depend on the [driver](#drivername) used.

 ##### Driver dataSourceName examples